jurgenhaas/toggl-button-greasemonkey/README.md

 ##How to install##

 On Firefox, you have to have Greasemonkey installed first.
-If you haven't got it installed yet, just go to [Mozilla Greasemonkey][11] and folloew the instructions there.
+If you haven't got it installed yet, just go to [Mozilla Greasemonkey][11] and follow the instructions there.

 If Greasemonkey is installed, you can either go to [User Scripts][1] or click on the following platforms to install their respective Toggl button script:
 * [Drupal][101]